-.
-Set down the cup for a few minutes so that some of the sediment settles to the bottom.
+5. Set down the cup for a few minutes so that some of the sediment settles to the bottom.

+6. Take a Whatman filter and fold it in half and then fold it into a quarter.
+Open the filter to make a cone and place the filter inside the funnel.

-. .
-Pour the oil solution through the filter/funnel into the second labelled specimen cup (Cup B).
+7. Pour the soil + KCl solution (Cup A) through the filter/funnel into the second labelled specimen cup (Cup B).
 Be sure that you do not pour the contents over the sides of the filter.
 The heavier material such as sand does not have to be poured through the filter.
 The solution that comes through the filter should be fairly clear.
 A small amount of sediment should not impact the test, but too much will make it difficult to read the results.
+Note: you only need 15 mL of filtered solution for these tests.

+Step 3: Testing for Ammonium and Nitrate